asori0113/CSC317_Final_Project/README.md

-Pinterest Clone Project

-A simplified clone of Pinterest built using HTML, CSS, and JavaScript.
-🔧 Main Features

-    Note: Some features may be simplified compared to the original Pinterest site.

-👤 Profile Page

-    Displays profile image.

-    Edit profile functionality.

-    View created pins and saved pins.

-    Saved pins organized into:

-        Boards

-        All Pins

-🔐 Log-In Page

-    Options for logging in or signing up.

-    Background features a grid of stock images.

-🏠 Home Page

-    Displays all pins created by the user in a grid layout.

-    Also shows pins from other users.

-📌 Pin Detail Page

-    Displays:

-        Pin image

-        Hyperlinked title (redirects to the provided link)

-        Description

-        Owner information

-    Action buttons:

-        Save to a board

-        Save to profile

-        Back to home (via button or arrow icon)

-➕ Create Pin Page

-    Form for creating a new pin.

-    Supports:

-        File upload (image)

-        Title

-        Description

-        Link

-    Not all fields are required for submission.

-🛠️ Minor Features (Optional)
-Home Page

-    Hover effects on images

-    Search bar

-Create Page

-    Add tags

-    Choose a board

-Pin Detail Page

-    Comments section

-    Related images

-    Enlarge image view
+# 📌 Pinterest Clone

+A simplified Pinterest clone built using **HTML**, **CSS**, and **JavaScript**.

+---

+## 🔧 Main Features

+> ⚠️ *Note: Not all features from the official Pinterest site are included.
+Some elements are simplified or omitted.*

+### 👤 Profile Page
+- Profile image
+- Edit profile
+- View created pins and saved pins
+- Saved pins organized into:
+  - **Boards**
+  - **All Pins**

+### 🔐 Log-in Page
+- Login and Sign-up buttons
+- Background displays a grid of stock images

+### 🏠 Home Page
+- Grid layout displaying:
+  - User's pins
+  - Pins from other users

+### 📌 Pin Page (Image Click View)
+- Displays:
+  - Pin image
+  - Hyperlinked title (redirects to provided link)
+  - Description
+  - Pin owner information
+- Buttons for:
+  - Saving to a board
+  - Saving to profile
+  - Returning to the home page

+### ➕ Create Pin Page
+- Form includes:
+  - File upload
+  - Title
+  - Description
+  - Link
+- Some fields are optional for form submission

+---

+## 🧪 Minor Features (Optional)

+These may or may not be implemented:

+### 🏠 Home Page
+- Image hover effects
+- Search bar

+### ➕ Create Page
+- Tags input
+- Board selection

+### 📌 Pin Page
+- Comments section
+- Related images
+- Enlarge image on click

+---